 - Major academic units such as colleges, schools and institutes that are headed by a dean.

-- Academic departments, schools and research centers that are not the primary academic unit (often headed by a director instead of a dean).
+- Academic departments and schools that are not the primary academic unit (with the approval of the director or dean).

 - Major ASU organizations created to support the university (e.g., ASU Foundation, ASU Alumni Association, EdPlus at Arizona State University, etc.).